 Let $\varGamma$ be a compact connected metric graph.
 Let $r(p,q)$ denote the \emph{effective resistance} between points $p, q \in \varGamma$.
 Fix $q \in \varGamma$ and set $f(x) = \frac{1}{2}r(x,q)$.
 Following \cites{bffourier, bru} we set

 The real number $\tau(\varGamma)$ is independent of the choice of $q$.
-Let $\Jac(\varGamma)$ denote the \emph{tropical Jacobian} of $\varGamma$, as in \cite{mz}.
+Let $\Jac(\varGamma)$ denote the \emph{tropical Jacobian} of $\varGamma$ as in \cite{mz}.
 Then $\Jac(\varGamma)$ is a principally polarized tropical abelian variety canonically associated to $\varGamma$.
-We prove in \cite[Theorem~B]{djs} that for its second moment the remarkable formula
+We have shown in \cite[Theorem~B]{djs} that its tropical moment is equal to